 2. Update your fundraising page with pictures, posts, and inspiring messages to get others excited!

 3. Recruit other runners to join your team and SHARE your fundraising page.

-Here is some information you can share about VIA and our mission.
+Here is some information you can share about VIA and our mission:

 What is autism?

 Autism is a lifelong, pervasive developmental disorder that affects the functioning of the brain.
 Autism presents as a range of symptoms that are thought of as being arranged on a spectrum.
-Children on the autism spectrum can experience difficulties with social interaction, communication, or behavior.
+Children and adults on the autism spectrum can experience difficulties with social interaction, communication, or behavior.